-Elisha Lee came in to help lighten the load.
+Elisha Lee came in to help handle those crowds.
 The 315-foot-long ferry had been built in the famed Delaware shipyard of Harlan and Hollingsworth.
 They were the biggest employer in Wilmington at that time, constructing not just elegant big boats but also some of the fanciest and fastest racing yachts around.
-The firm called in an all star to design Elisha Lee.
-Archibald Cary Smith was the man who basically invented the practice of creating the equivalent of blueprints for boatbuilders, planning the construction process out meticulously on paper rather than eyeballing everything as you went along out in the shipyard.
+The firm called in an all-star to design Elisha Lee.
+Archibald Cary Smith was the man who basically invented the practice of creating the equivalent of blueprints for boatbuilders, planning the construction process out meticulously on paper rather than eyeballing everything as you went along in the shipyard.

 Here is the writer Patricia Joyce Parson, a Cape Charles native, reminiscing about one such trip in her charming book, Portrait of a Town: Cape Charles, 1940-1960.